cogup/x-admin/README.md

 ## Configuration

-### 1. Add the `x-admin` Parameter to OpenAPI Documentation
+### 1. Add the `ohdash` Parameter to OpenAPI Documentation

-To enable X-Admin for your API, simply add the `x-admin` parameter to your OpenAPI 3 documentation.
+To enable Oh Dash for your API, simply add the `ohdash` parameter to your OpenAPI 3 documentation.
 This parameter will hold the configuration for your admin interface.
 Here's an example of how to use it:

 ```json
 {